Multivariate Kawtchouk polynomials as Birth and Death polynomials: Introduction

 \section{Introduction}

-As a first member of the discrete multivariate hypergeometric orthogonal polynomials of Askey scheme \cite{askey,ismail, koeswart,gasper}, the multivariate Krawtchouk polynomials are constructed {\em explicitly} as the simplest multivariate Birth and Death (BD) \cite{feller, KarMcG, ismail} polynomials.
+As a first member of the discrete multivariate hypergeometric orthogonal polynomials of Askey scheme \cite{askey,ismail, koeswart,gasper}, satisfying second order difference equations with nearest neighbour interactions, the multivariate Krawtchouk polynomials are constructed {\em explicitly} as the simplest multivariate Birth and Death (BD) \cite{feller, KarMcG, ismail} polynomials.
 Multivariate BD processes are the nearest neighbour interactions of multi-dimensional discrete systems, the most basic type of interactions, like the well known Ising models.

 Compared with the single variable cases, construction of multivariate orthogonal polynomials has much varieties.
 Roughly speaking, single variable orthogonal polynomials are almost uniquely determined when the orthogonality measure is given.
 In contrast, formulations of multivariate orthogonal polynomials require additional inputs other than the orthogonality measures.
 Products of single variable polynomials are used in many examples \cite{tra, illxu, khare, xu}.
-The well known Rahman polynomials are generated as the eigenfunctions of certain Markov processes related with cumulative Bernoulli trials having the multinomial distributions \cite{HR, gr1, gr2, gr3, IT, Gri2}.
+The well known Rahman polynomials are generated as the eigenfunctions of certain Markov processes related with cumulative Bernoulli trials having the multinomial distributions \cite{coo-hoa-rah77,HR, gr1, gr2, gr3, IT, Gri2}.
 Connection with other orthogonal objects, {\em e.g.} 9-$j$ symbols, some group or algebra representations are also utilised \cite{zheda, IT, I, mizu1, mt, genest}.
 Starting from some general hypergeometric functions \cite{AK, gelfand} and imposing conditions related with the orthogonality measures is another path \cite{Gri1,Gri2,diaconis13}.

 The path adopted by this paper is different from these.
 Each member of the Askey scheme of discrete orthogonal polynomials satisfies a difference equation with the coefficient function $B(x)$ and $D(x)$ \eqref{bdeq0} on top of the three term recurrence relations.
 By a similarity transformation in terms of the corresponding orthogonality weight $W(x)$ \eqref{BDW}, the difference equation is mapped to an operator governing the birth and death process \eqref{BDeq} with the birth rate at population $x$ is $B(x)$ and death rate $D(x)$, which is exactly solvable by construction \cite{bdsol}.
 By reversing the logic and applying it to multivariate cases, one could hope that a good birth and death process for $n$ population groups with $n$ birth rates $\{B_i(\bm{x})\}$ and death rates $\{D_i(\bm{x})\}$ would determine a stationary distribution $W(\bm{x})$ which leads to a {\em solvable} difference equation for the eigenpolynomials by the inverse similarity transformation.
 However, the consistency of the interactions in various directions for obtaining the stationary distribution and the solvability of the difference equation put severe restrictions on the birth/death rates.
 Here I present the first successful example, multivariate Krawtchouk polynomials.